Op3.04-10 Change of Schedule (Add/Drop)

-Students who are approved to have a class or classes dropped because of documented extenuating circumstances after the last day to drop, will receive a “W” in all their dropped courses and will be considered for a prorated/partial refund for tuition and room and board (upon proper checkout), but not for nonrefundable fees or charges.
+Students who are approved to have a class or classes dropped because of documented extenuating circumstances after the last day to drop, will receive a “W” in the dropped courses and may appeal for a prorated/partial refund for tuition and room and board (upon proper checkout), but not for nonrefundable fees or charges.

 Requests for exceptions to the drop deadline will be considered by a committee appointed by the Provost, including the Dean of Students and Registrar (or their appointed designees).
 Final appeals may also be considered by the Provost or President of the University.

 To request an exception to the drop policy, print and complete a Drop Exception Appeal Request form, and submit along with a letter of explanation and supporting documentation as listed above to the Office of the Registrar.

 Office of the Registrar